KokoDoko/quickstart/README.md

-# Angular 2 Typescript Quick-QuickStart
+# Angular 2 Typescript Workshop

-This is a fork of Angular's quickstart tutorial.
-This version is stripped down even more by removing all the **test packages and files** that are sprinkled all throughout the original quickstart.
+This is a fork of Angular's quickstart tutorial without the **test packages and files**, and it includes a test component and css for a workshop.

 ## Prerequisites